ainc/awesomeincu-2015/_courses/weekofcode.md

 {% include woc-buttons.html %}

-More than just coding - Week of Code boosts creativity, logical thinking skills, and brain power!
 In addition to programming time inside, campers will interact with our upbeat team for unplugged activities and games.
-Week of Code is a blend of computer programming, problem-solving, and teamwork.
+More than just coding - Week of Code boosts creativity, logical thinking skills, and brain power.
 The camp is kept small to ensure everyone gets focused attention and learns at their own pace.

 <img alt="Week of Code screenshots of app, game, website" src="/img/weekofcode_screenshots.png" class="img-responsive">